 The program for these courses tracks student progress on reading quizzes, video quizzes, and Homework Practice Session questions.
 (For all of these questions, only those with predictable responses are graded by the program.)
 Lab work and journaling need to be evaluated by the parent, and unit exams (printed from PDFs) need to be hand graded.
 Parents are provided with instructions for overseeing the courses.

-A subscription for one of these courses provides one year of access.
+For added homeschool flexibility, a subscription for one of these courses provides time-unlimited access.

 Courses Vary in Design

 Physical Science (Explorations) is a two-year course for grades seven through nine that covers physics, chemistry, Earth science, and astronomy.
-There is a Homeschool Planet lesson plan for the complete course, but there is also an option for a scaled-back, one-year course that focuses only on physics and astronomy.
+There is a Homeschool Planet lesson plan for the complete course, but there is also an option for a scaled-back, one-year course that focuses only on physics and astronomy, which is good for the student starting in eighth grade.

 Physical Science has options for either a one-year or two-year course for high school.
 The two-year course covers physics, chemistry, earth science, and astronomy.
 The one-year course omits earth science.

 Conceptual Chemistry has four different course options to fit different needs.
-All four options are at high school level.
+All four options are at high school level, and they each include the PDF version of the textbook as well as a chemistry podcast series.

 Biology is offered as either a standard or an honors course for high school.
-It includes a PDF version of the textbook—there is no print version of that textbook available.
-Not having to purchase a textbook cuts the cost of this course significantly.
+It also includes a PDF version of the textbook—there is no print version of that textbook available.

 For Physics they offer both a standard and an honors course for high school.

-Integrated Science for high school is a two-year course—a different course than Integrated Science (Explorations)—and it covers both physical and life sciences.
+Integrated Science for high school is a two-year course—a higher-level version of Integrated Science (Explorations) course—and it covers both physical and life sciences.
 The first year covers physics and chemistry, and the second year covers biology, earth science, and astronomy.

 Astronomy is a half-credit course for high school that can be spread out over a leisurely 27 weeks or completed at a faster pace in one semester—or even over the summer.
 It uses chapters from the Conceptual Physical Science textbook.